-You've been running your own business for a long time and you've had plenty of ups and downs.
-Sometimes, it feels as though there's more hard times than good and just lately, you're feeling a bit fed up with it all.
+You've been running your own business for a long time, and you've had plenty of ups and downs.
+Sometimes, it feels as though there are more hard times than good, and just lately, you're feeling a bit fed up with it all.

 No one ever said freelancing was easy.
-It's one of the hardest things you could ever do.
-You've got to keep constantly pushing to find more work, keep existing clients happy and ensure you can pay your bills every month.
+It's one of the hardest things you could do.
+You've got to continually push to find more work, keep existing clients happy and ensure you can pay your bills every month.

 It's easy to see why so many people fall out of love with freelancing.
-But before you give up and start looking for a full-time job, here's an article to help you fall head over heels all over again.
-Here are the top reasons why you should love freelancing...
+But before you give up and start looking for a full-time job, the following reasons will help you fall head over heels again.

 You're your own boss